Umeboshi: Consumption

 Umeboshi are usually eaten in small quantities with rice, for added flavor.
 It is also a common ingredient in onigiri, rice balls wrapped with nori and they may also be used in makizushi.
 Makizushi made with umeboshi may be made with either pitted umeboshi or umeboshi paste (which is cheaper), often in conjunction with slivered fresh green perilla (shiso) leaves.
 The standard Japanese folk remedy for colds and flus is okayu (rice congee) with umeboshi.
 Another usage of umeboshi is in ume chazuke, a dish of rice with poured-in green tea topped with umeboshi.

 Umeboshi were esteemed by the samurai to combat battle fatigue, a function of their salt and citric acid content, among other factors.
 Salt, citric acid, and polyphenols also contribute to their antimicrobial activity, so they are a natural preservative for foods and help prevent food poisoning and other bacterial stomach problems.

 Umeboshi is used as a cooking accent to enhance flavor and presentation.
-They may also be served as a complement of a drink with shochu and hot water.
+They may also be served as a complement of a drink with shōchū and hot water.

 Umeboshi are often eaten as snacks; in the United States and Australia, many Japanese grocery stores stock them.
 Eating umeboshi in Japan is the equivalent of the English expression "an apple a day".
 Children's candy shops sometimes carry karikari ume, or prepackaged, crunchy pickled ume, and dried umeboshi.

+Bento boxes that contain a single umiboshi over rice are called Hinomaru bentō, because the red ume on white rice resembles the Japanese flag.
+Due to the low amount of ingredients, Hinomaru bentō was traditionally regarded as a low-cost meal.

 Health

-This Japanese style traditional condiment is believed to be a digestive aid, prevention of nausea, and for systemic toxicity, including hangovers.
+This Japanese-style traditional condiment is believed to be a digestive aid, for prevention of nausea and systemic toxicity, including hangovers.
 Green ume extract is used as a tonic in Japan.
 The citric acid is believed to act as an antibacterial, help to increase saliva production and assist in the digestion of rice.
 Additionally, umeboshi is claimed to combat fatigue (historically given as part of a samurai's field ration) and protect against aging.

+According to a 2018 study, umeboshi may have anti-allergic effects, and "suggested that ume has the potential to inhibit mast cell degranulation and may be associated with reduced risk of allergic symptoms in women."